Policies

 1. The Journal's Board of Reviewers is composed of national and foreign individuals of recognized academic and scientific merit;

-2. Selection of the members of the Reviewers Board is the responsibility of the Journal's Editorial Team, and their participation may be on a contingent or occasional basis.
+2. Selection of the members of the Reviewers Board is the responsibility of the Journal's Editorial Team, and their participation may be contingent or occasional.

 3. The Reviewers are responsible for assessing the quality of the texts submitted for publication and preparing the respective scientific and technical opinions within the established deadline.

-a) Relevance of the article to the dissemination and development of the respective scientific area;
+1. Relevance of the article for the diffusion and development of the respective scientific area;

-i) Overall quality of the text (objectives set; logical and balanced structure; clear and coherent exposition; objective and factual style; grammatical correctness and language accuracy);
+9. General quality of the text (the objective that is to be achieved; logical and balanced structure; clear and coherent presentation; objective and factual writing style; grammar correctness and precision in language;

 5. The assessment of the article is carried out anonymously by two or more reviewers according to the appropriate assessment tool